 - Activity sheets based on popular children’s books, including Where’s Wally? as well as playful learning activities featuring much-loved CBeebies characters

 - Exciting author videos, including live stories with author Steve Antony, draw-along sessions with illustrator Rob Biddulph and poetry workshops with Sarah Crossan

-Please take the time to view the downloads section of this page where you will find a at Home Booklet for Parents.
+In the downloads section of this page you will find - Home Booklet for Parents.

 For any other queries please contact the National Literacy Trust on our details below.